strus38/orchestratedRPiCluster/README.md

 - :warning: Has issues
 - :x: Incompatible

-## Hardware
+## System description

+- RPis[01]:
+  * Specs: RPi 3 or 4, with attached USB disk
+  * role: storage node with NFS server
+  * role: ansible deployment node (not yet implemented)
+- RPis[02-0x]: compute nodes
+- Laptop: Vagrant-based K8S server providing the management stack of this tiny HPC-RPi cluster.
-- A laptop/desktop to run the K8S cluster (CPU: VT-x capable CPU, RAM: min: 8GB memory (without the EFK stack), desired: 16GB, max: no limits)
+  * Specs: CPU: VT-x capable CPU, RAM: min: 8GB memory (without the EFK stack), desired: 16GB, max: no limits
-    * Linux or Windows 10 PRO (not tested with family, but should work)
+  * Windows 10 PRO - not tested with Linux, but should work
   * Vagrant
   * Virtualbox

-- As many as RPIs you have from RPi2 to RPi4
 - 1 switch
 - Some RJ45 cables
 - 1 multi-USB power station
-- 1 External DD to have some NFS storage capacity - used as static and dynamic NFS provisioner for the Kubernetes cluster

-## Configuration of your laptop network
+## Network and Laptop configuration

 The aim is to have the laptop connected using the Wifi to the external world, and use the Laptop Eth0 interface to connect the RPi Cluster.
 This needs some preparation:
 1) If your laptop does not have an Ethernet port (yeah, many now just have a Wifi adapter), you can buy a USB-C 10 adapters with an ethernet port